 Georgetown University

-Georgetown asks applicants to write one short essay (about half a single-spaced page) and two longer essays (approximately one single-spaced page each).
-Each applicant must respond to the first two prompts and can choose among the other four based on the specific program she's interested in.
+Georgetown asks applicants to write one short response (250 words), one short essay (about half a single-spaced page), and two longer essays (approximately one single-spaced page each).
+Each applicant must respond to the first three prompts and can choose among the other five based on the specific program she's interested in.

-Short Essay: Briefly (approximately one-half page, single-spaced) discuss the significance to you of the school or summer activity in which you have been most involved.
+All Applicants: Briefly discuss the significance to you of the school or summer activity in which you have been most involved.
+(About 1/2 page, single-spaced)

 All Applicants: As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
-Please submit a brief essay, either personal or creative, which you feel best describes you.
+Please submit a brief personal or creative essay which you feel best describes you and reflects on your own background, identity, skills, and talents.
+(Approximately one page, single-spaced)

-Applicants to the School of Nursing & Health Studies: Describe the factors that have influenced your interest in studying health care.
-Please specifically address your intended major (Global Health, Health Care Management & Policy, Human Science, or Nursing).
+Applicants to the School of Health: Describe the factors that influenced your interest in studying health care at Georgetown University, specifically addressing your intended related major: Global Health, Health Care Management & Policy, or Human Science.

 Applicants to the McDonough School of Business: The McDonough School of Business is a national and global leader in providing graduates with essential ethical, analytical, financial and global perspectives.
-Please discuss your motivations for studying business at Georgetown.
+Describe your primary motivations for studying business at Georgetown University.

 For more Georgetown application tips, check out our articles on the Georgetown essays and how to get into Georgetown.